StanfordLegion/regent-lang.org/install.md

 shell.
 However, this mode is not very useful because of the way that Terra language extensions works.
 Also, the Legion runtime is not currently reentrant, making interactive use difficult.)

+## Docker

+If you have [Docker](https://www.docker.com/), Regent is also available as a container:

+{% highlight bash %}
+docker run -ti stanfordlegion/regent
+{% endhighlight %}

+This will start a bash shell from which you can run Regent.
+Regent is installed under `/usr/local/legion`.
+So for example, to run the circuit example:

+{% highlight bash %}
+regent /usr/local/legion/language/examples/circuit.rg
+{% endhighlight %}

+Because Docker containers have no access to the host file system, some additional options are required if you want to run Docker on your own Regent files.
+The command below mounts the current directory in the host as `/examples` in the container and then runs Regent on it.

+{% highlight bash %}
+docker run -ti -v $PWD:/examples stanfordlegion/regent regent /examples/circuit.rg
+{% endhighlight %}